 This tulip variety is called Princess Irene Triumph Tulip from Holland Bulbs.

-This is one of my very favorite variety of tulips, Green Star.
+This is one of my very favorite varieties of tulips, Green Star.

 Other Blooms Around the Cottage Garden